 The NISE initiative has failed to improve the product and failed to improve the satisfaction of customers.
 NISE was warned that this was a failed approach a decade ago, and the product improvement approach was recommended as an alternative, but they chose to focus on the persons at the point of delivery.

-That the Private Sector continues to embrace this approach after 10 years of failure explains perfectly why so many former Barbadian businesses are foreign owned, and why Barbadians have reverted to the position of aspiring to the highest level of overseer.
+That the Private Sector continues to embrace this approach after over 10 years of failure explains perfectly why so many former Barbadian businesses are foreign owned, and why Barbadians have reverted to the position of aspiring to the highest level of overseer.

 5. Are you on a witch hunt with the bribery and corruption allegations?